Crieff Highland Games

 The Crieff Highland Gathering was founded in 1870 at Crieff in Scotland.
-It has been a regular fixture in August every year except during World War I and between 1939-1949.
+It has been a regular fixture in August every year except during World War I and between 1939 and 1949.
 The Highland games on the weekend of 15th and 16 August 2020 were cancelled due to the worldwide coronavirus (COVID-19) pandemic.

 The games feature a large array of Highland Activities, including Highland dancing and heavyweight events.
 At first the games were held in Academy Park (within the grounds of Morrisons Academy School) but in 1880 moved to the Market Park where they have been ever since.

 The highland games is run by Crieff Highland Gathering Ltd.

 The event is twinned with the Ohio Scottish Games in the United States of America, following visits to each other's events and an agreement being signed in 2008.

 List of Chieftains since 2000

 The Chieftain of the games is the guest of honour and originates from the chieftains of the Highland clans.